 The "Sola TS" has been cleared of all required condition assessments and relevant formalities to continue her voyage to her port of destination, on Nov 9.
 The Managers Emergency Response Team together with the vessel's Master, officers and crew have extended their full cooperation to the Norwegian Authorities conducting their investigation into the incident.
 In addition, the Classification Society inspectors have inspected the minor damage sustained to the bow well above the waterline and have cleared the vessel to sail to its initial destination.
 The "Solo TS" sailed early on Nov 10.
 She moored at the Tetney Oil Monobuoy off Grimsby on Nov 13.
-The tanker left the mooring off Immingham after unlaoding its cargo during two days, on Nov 14 around 4 p.m. and headed to Gdanks for repairs.
+The tanker left the mooring off Immingham after unloading its cargo during two days, on Nov 14 around 4 p.m. and headed to Gdanks for repairs.
 It entered the Gdanska Stocznia Remontowa yard in Gdansk on Nov 21 at 12.20 p.m.

 Tanker held in Hjelte Fjord